 Have you carried out research?
 Would an infographic or flowchart help articulate your findings?

-Could your story be supported by impactful images?
+Could your story be supported by impactful images, for example, photos of the spokespeople?
 If so, provide hi-res images via a download link, such as Flickr, Dropbox, WeTransfer or similar.
+Make the journalist’s job as easy as possible.

 Press release flowchart

-[Updated for 2024] I would guard against using generative AI for creating press releases, even closed networks.
+[Updated for 2025] I would caution against using generative AI to create press releases, even in closed networks.
 You should focus on creating content with the brand voice in mind.
 Always.